mrkaleArduinoLib/gbj_appdata/README.md

 * **void change()**: It is counterpart for the previous method and marks the data item that it should be published only after changing its value from recently published one.
 * **void show()**: It marks the data item that it is generally enabled for publishing and/or eventing.
 * **void hide()**: It is counterpart for the previous method and marks the data item that it is generally disabled for publishing.
 It can be utilized for temporary suppressing the data item for particular conditions.
-* **void repeat()**: It marks the data item that it is prepared for publishing and/or eventing even if its value is not new.

 [Back to interface](#interface)